agorf/feed2email/README.md

 ## Why

-I don't like having a separate application for feeds when I'm checking my email anyway.
-I also never read anything when feeds are kept in a separate place.
+I don't like having a separate application for feeds when I'm already checking my email.
+I also never read a thing when feeds are kept in a separate place.

-The script was written primarily as a replacement of the [rss2email][] program which is big, bloated, buggy and hard to configure.
+The script was written primarily as a replacement of the [rss2email][] program which is rather big, slow, bloated and hard to use.

 [rss2email]: http://www.allthingsrss.com/rss2email/